Orifice Calculator

 Orifice pipe flow rate meters

-Topics on pipe flow rate page: Introduction Equations Discharge Coefficients Error Messages References
+Topics: Introduction Equations Discharge Coefficients Error Messages References

 Orifice pipe flow rate meters are used to determine a liquid or gas pipe flow rate by measuring the differential pressure (P1 - P2) across the orifice plate.
 Orifice meters are generally less expensive to install and manufacture than the other commonly used differential pressure pipe flow rate meters; however, nozzle and venturi pipe flow rate meters have the advantage of lower pressure drops.
 Equations for orifice meters have the advantage of no Reynolds Number upper limit for validity.